crimscode/crims-tymek-Dictionary.com/README.md

 # crims-tymek-Dictionary
-The official Dictionary for crims's and tymek's strange and astounding words
+The official Dictionary for crims's and tymek's strange and astounding words.